Pavement Licences

 We recommend that you talk to neighbouring businesses before applying.
 This will help you to take noise and nuisance concerns into account in your application.

 A pavement licence only permits the placing of furniture on the highway.
 Other regulatory frameworks, such as alcohol licensing and registration requirements for food businesses still apply.
-If your application is successful, it will be granted for a maximum period of 12 months but not beyond the 30 September 2023.
+If your application is successful, it will be granted for a maximum period of 12 months.
 It will be subject to conditions set out in the Business and Planning Act 2020 published by the Secretary of State and local conditions set by Stratford on Avon District Council.

 There are two national conditions which apply to all pavement licences, a ‘No-Obstruction' condition and a ‘Smoke-Free seating' condition.